spcanelon/silvia/content/authors/silvia/_index.md

 - Visitors
 ---

 **Hello, and welcome!** I'm a postdoctoral research scientist in the [Department of Biostatistics, Epidemiology, and Informatics](https://www.dbei.med.upenn.edu/) at the University of Pennsylvania Perelman School of Medicine.
 My research interests include applications of biomedical informatics in the public and population health fields.
 I work in the [Boland Lab](https://www.med.upenn.edu/bolandlab/) on projects that develop novel data mining methods to extract pregnancy-related information from Electronic Health Records (EHR) and study the relationship between environment and disease.
+Learn more about my research interests in [publications](publication).

 I enjoy using [R](https://www.r-project.org/about.html) to optimize my research workflow and have noticed it making guest appearances elsewhere in my life.
-Keep up with my R tinkering in [posts](post) and my research interests in [publications](publication). **Thanks** for stopping by!
+I'm certified as an [RStudio Tidyverse Instructor](https://education.rstudio.com/trainers/people/canelon+silvia/) and am passionate about R education for the public good.
+Keep up with my R tinkering in [posts](post) and teaching in [talks](talk). **Thanks** for stopping by!